Copyright 1994 - 2023 Bill's Bible Basics

 Isaiah 55:10-11, KJV

 As is my custom, in responding to this woman, I have not tried to mix in any kind of personal interpretation.
-All I have done is link verses together to show a common thread, a common belief which was shared by all of these First Century writers.
-It is obvious to me that Jesus, Matthew, Stephen, Peter, Paul, and all the rest were in complete agreement regarding what they viewed as the True Church; and it most certainly was not -- and is not -- a cold, stone building down the street, where people just go through the motions of being Christians on the weekends.
+All I have done is link verses together to show a common thread; a common belief which was shared by all of these First Century writers.
+It is obvious to me that Jesus, Matthew, Stephen, Peter, Paul, and all the rest were in complete agreement regarding what they viewed as the True Church.
+As I hope you can see, it most certainly was not -- and is not -- a cold, stone building down the street, where people just go through the motions of being Christians on the weekends.

-During the time of His Earthly Ministry, Jesus's message was not just about being freed from the pangs of both physical and spiritual death which result from sin; it was also about being freed from the bondage of man-made traditions, false practices and erroneous doctrines.
-It was about being freed from spiritual and doctrinal blindness, which often stifles spiritual growth.
-It is for this reason that during the early part of His Ministry, we find the Lord saying such things as the following.
-He was in fact quoting from the Old Testament Prophets:
+During the time of His earthly ministry, Jesus's message was not just about being freed from the pangs of both physical and spiritual death which result from sin.
+It was also about being freed from the bondage of man-made traditions, false practices and erroneous doctrines.
+It was about being freed from spiritual and doctrinal blindness, which often stifles one's spiritual growth.
+It is for this reason that during the early part of His ministry, we find Jesus saying such things as the following.
+Please note that in Luke, the Lord was in fact quoting from the Prophet Isaiah:

 "The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, To preach the acceptable year of the Lord."